 (📷 Courtesy of Resurgens Hospitality Group)

-If you’ve ever wondered where Atlanta’s fascination with restaurant riffs on the classic burger started, you have Buckhead flavor house, Holeman and Finch Public House to thank.
+If you’ve ever wondered where Atlanta’s fascination with restaurant riffs on the classic hamburger started, you have Buckhead flavor house, Holeman and Finch Public House to thank.
 The brainchild of James Beard Award-winning chef Linton Hopkins, this juicy double cheeseburger began its storied existence as a late-night special where only 24 were available.
 The mystique in the limited-quantity ATL classic reached fever pitch and now it’s an all-day affair, still with only 24 available at lunch and dinner.
 But you can get it all day every day at the shop that spawned from its fandom, HF Burger.